JakeMatthewsUK/SeaBattle/README.md

 Things I like about the project:

-- The way the game is built from very basic components with no images or dependencies
+- It is built from very basic components with no images or dependencies
 - Component based structure and design abstraction allows the game to by modified to a different version with minimal changes to the code

 New features that could be added / things that could be improved:

 - Handling of keyboard input could be improved using regular expressions
-- The game could be updated to a two-player version, possibly over a network, but this was not in the design specification
+- The game could be updated to a two-player version, possibly over a network, but this was not in the design specification and has copyright implications

 ## Current Status

-The project is live on my website at (address to follow).
+The project is live on my website at (address to follow) for demonstration purposes.
 There are no current plans to modify it.

 ## Contact